sergiocorreia/quipucamayoc/README.md

 ### AWS

-AWS configuration is quite cumbersome, so it has been automated.
-To do so, follow these four steps:
+`quipucamayoc` can use AWS's `Textract` to OCR text and tables.
+Its configuration is quite cumbersome, so it has been automated for you.
+To do so, first install `quipucamayoc` and then follow these steps to specify your credentials:

+1. Ensure you have an [Amazon AWS account](https://aws.amazon.com/).
+  - AWS Textract prices are listed [here](https://aws.amazon.com/textract/pricing/).
+If you just created an account you should be able to use the [free tier](https://aws.amazon.com/free/).
+Otherwise, you might need to set up a [payment method](https://console.aws.amazon.com/billing/home#/paymentpreferences/paymentmethods).
+2. Now you need to create credentials so you can access AWS programmatically.
+  - The simplest method is to go to the [security credentials](https://console.aws.amazon.com/iam/home#security_credential) page (you can also go to it from the AWS console: click on your name on the top-right > click on security credentials).
+Then, ignore the security warning (see below), go the next page, scroll to Access Keys and click create an access key.
+Copy the `Access key` and `Secret access key` strings (akin to username and passwords).
+  - (*TODO*) Alternatively, AWS now recommends an alternative: instead of creating access keys for your user, create a new user with a more restricted access and then create an access key for this user.
+In this way, if you somehow lose your credentials (e.g. your computer is hacked) then hackers are limited in what they can do.
+To create an user, go to the [Identity and Access Management (IAM) console](https://console.aws.amazon.com/iam/home), and create a new user: Access Management > Users > Add Users.
+Select a name, press Next, then you need to attach certain policies (TODO: find out which policies are needed).
-1. [Download](https://aws.amazon.com/cli/) and install the `aws` command line interface (CLI).  *Update: `quipucamayoc` installs the `awscli` package so this step might not be necessary anymore*.
+3. [Download](https://aws.amazon.com/cli/) and install the `aws` command line interface (CLI).  *Update: `quipucamayoc` installs the `awscli` package so this step might not be necessary anymore*.
-2. [Configure](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) your credentials with `aws configure`.
-This requires an Amazon/AWS account.
-3. From the command line, run the quipucamayoc command `quipu aws install`
+4. Go to the command line, and type [`aws configure`](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) to enter your credentials.
+You need to enter your `Access key` and `Secret Access Key` strings.
+The `Default region name` can be the [AWS region](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/) of your preference (most likely, `aws-east-1`) or left empty. `Default output format` can be left empty.
+5. From the command line, you can now run the quipucamayoc command `quipu aws install`.
+This will setup your AWS account so you can use `Textract` programmatically (i.e., create an S3 bucket, an SNS topic, a SQS queue, a user with the required credentials, and then configure the user, bucket, topic, and queue so they can talk to each other.)

 Notes:

-- You can avoid step 1 by directly [writing your credentials[(https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)] to the `credentials` file.
+- You can avoid steps 3-4 by directly [writing your credentials[(https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)] to the `credentials` file.
-- Steps 3-4 are also available from within Python in the `setup_textract()` and `test_textract()` functions.
 - If you want to remove all quipucamayoc artifacts from your AWS account, you can run `quipu aws uninstall` from the command line.
-- The default [AWS region](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/) is `aws-east-1`.
-To use other regions, use the `--region <name>` option.

 ## Usage